bigbadcyborg/Robotics-assignment-5/README.md

 The goal of this part is to demonstrate that you have tested the two provided LLMs, chat and instruct finetuned LLaMa2.

 **LLM Insights and Logical Test:**
 * **Model Comparison:** In your narration, briefly explain the conceptual difference between chat and instruct LLM models.
-Then, show a quick example of how their responses differ to the same input, proving you have tested both.
 * **System Prompt Comparison:** In your narration, briefly explain the effects of having a system prompt and not having a system prompt.
+* **Prompting Technique Comparison:** In your narration, briefly explain your experience with  various prompting techniques.
-* **Task Execution:** Discuss the result of various tests you did with prompts in Part 3 of the assignment.
+**Task Execution:** Discuss the result of various tests you did with prompts in Part 3 of the assignment.
+    * Did the LLM successfully output what you specified?
+State with a few examples.
+    * Compare how the llama-2-7b-chat model handles output strict constraint versus the llama-2-7b-32k-instruct model.
+Which one was better at following your request?
+State with a few examples.

 #### Part B: Code Walkthrough